 The DNRC approved the Montana permit, but denied the Wyoming permit.
-109
+115

 Both decisions were the subject of judicial review.
 District Judge Thomas Honzel ruled that since the source of supply is actually ground water, neither application should be approved.
-When the examiner ruled that the water produced was not ground water, Honzel said other water right holders were prevented from presenting any evidence on whether the proposed water use would adversely impact their water rights.110

-Honzel said the water gets to the pipeline by being pumped from the ground through wells.
-He also wrote that the statutes cited by the DNRC examiner refer to ground water, meaning the application was for ground water, not pipeline water.111
+When the examiner ruled that the water produced was not ground water, Honzel said other water right holders were prevented from presenting any evidence on whether the proposed water use would adversely impact their water rights.
+116 by being pumped from the ground through wells.
+He also wrote that the statutes cited by the DNRC examiner refer to ground water, meaning the application was for ground water, not pipeline water.117